noops-challenge/melodybot/README.md

 ## 👋 Hello from Melodybot

 Meet Melodybot, Drumbot's cousin.
-Melodybot loves two types of things: APIs and [Keytars](https://en.wikipedia.org/wiki/Keytar).
+Melodybot loves two things: APIs and [Keytars](https://en.wikipedia.org/wiki/Keytar).

 Melodybot played lead and rhythm keytar in many bands during its heyday, but over time the keytar fell out of favor and gigs were fewer and farther between.